• Skip to primary navigation

 To test if the fish is ready to flip, slide a thin metal spatula under the fillet.

-This Wusthof fish spatula works well for me, but many people also like this Toadfish fish spatula.
+This Wusthof fish spatula works well for me.
+I've also heard good things about this OXO fish spatula.

 If the spatula slides underneath without the fish sticking to the pan, it’s ready to flip.
 If not, give it another 30 seconds or so.